-- Make ahead tip: Prepare cupcakes and frosting 1 day in advance.
+- Make Ahead & Freezing Instructions: Prepare cupcakes and frosting 1 day in advance.
 Keep cupcakes covered tightly at room temperature and the frosting covered tightly in the refrigerator.
 Unfrosted cupcakes can be frozen up to 2 months.
 Thaw overnight in the refrigerator and bring to room temperature before frosting and serving.

-- Use brick-style cream cheese.
+- Cream Cheese: Use brick-style cream cheese.
 Not cream cheese spread.

 - Mini Cupcakes: Bake for 10-12 minutes.

 - Single Layer Cake: This is essentially the same recipe as my easy funfetti cake recipe.
 Use the same baking pan, oven temperature, and baking time as that recipe.

 - Be sure to check out my 10 tips for baking the BEST cupcakes before you begin!